Jacques Dutronc: Personal life

 Dutronc began a relationship with Vogue label-mate Françoise Hardy in 1967.
 In 1973, they had a son, Thomas, who grew up to become a successful jazz and pop musician.
 In 1981, they were married, "for tax reasons", according to Hardy.
 In 1998, Jacques began a relationship with a stylist whom he had met on the set of the film Place Vendôme.
-Dutronc and Hardy are now separated, but remain married and see each other regularly.
+Dutronc and Hardy separated in 1988, but remained married and were reported to have seen each other regularly.
+Hardy died in 2024.

 He currently lives near the town of Monticello, Corsica.